simonemberton/Introduction_to_Creative_Coding/Week_16/Week_16.md

 OK so the folder structure here shouldn't be new to you by now.
 It's our standard empty example.
 But you'll see that there are some extra files here.
 First of all, take a look in index.html and see that we're using the script tags to include the pipe.js and bird.js files.

 Now also open the pipe.js and bird.js files.
 Take a look through the code and see what's going on, can you work out what each of them are going to do?
 And how we're going to use them?
+Try adding comments to explain the parts that you do understand.

+This should take a about 5-10 minutes.

-No worries if it's a bit unclear right now, all will be revealed as we get making our game...
+No worries if it's a bit unclear right now though, all will be revealed as we get making our game...

 ### Task 1 - The Birrrd